Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Introduction

 As the name implies, VSAs are fundamentally vector spaces that aim to encode symbols with an associated \enquote{meaning} as vectors.
 They possess a means of comparing how similar vectors are, and two operations---binding/unbinding and bundling---that produce new vectors corresponding to more sophisticated symbols.
 Maintaining (near-)orthogonality is critical to ensuring that symbols can still be distinguished from one another.
 The advantages of VSAs are evident in their ability to store information: given a vector space of dimension $d$, $2^d$ near-orthogonal vectors can be encoded with a high degree of noise-resistance~\cite{hecht1994context}.
 Further, for researchers who want to study learning as it occurs in biological brains, VSAs have been implemented in spiking neuron models\cite{eliasmith2012large,eliasmith2013build,dumont2023exploiting,furlong2023modelling,orchard2023hyperdimensional,gosmann2016optimizing,komer2019neural,stewart2010symbolic,Dumont2019,renner2022sparse,frady2019robust,Frady2022,frady2021variable}, demonstrating their biological plausibility.

 VSAs also aim to describe cognitive features such as \emph{compositionality} that are absent from some other connectionist models~\cite{fodor1988connectionism}.
-In spite of this ambition, discussion of VSAs in categorical terms is largely absent in the literature.
-This paper is meant to be an initial step in understanding VSAs from a category theoretic perspective.
-The first contribution of this paper is providing a survey of the literature that highlights the opportunity to apply category theory to VSAs.
-Our second contribution is a list of desiderata for properties of VSAs, similar to the work done in~\cite{cruttwell2022categorical} for supervised learning.
-The third is to connect each desiderata to a categorical notion.
-The goal is twofold: to eventually describe a category, \VSA, that embodies all the desired properties, such that mappings to and from this category in \Cat~could illuminate connections to other areas of research that are currently loose analogies (\emph{e.g.} Hilbert spaces), and to also use known properties of the applicable categorical constructions to better understand how VSAs store and transform information.
+In spite of this ambition, discussion of VSAs in categorical terms is largely absent from the literature; we provide a literature review in Appendix~\ref{app:lit-rev}.
+This paper is an initial step in understanding VSAs from a category-theoretic perspective.
+We provide a list of desiderata for properties of VSAs, similar to the work done in~\cite{cruttwell2022categorical} for supervised learning.
+Our primary contribution is generalising from vectors to co-presheaves, and then deriving \enquote{optimal} VSA operations using Kan extensions.
+This formalisation determines the proper choice of bind and bundle operations.